 Storage & Serving Suggestions

-Refrigerate: Place leftovers into an airtight container and refrigerate for up to 3 days.
+- Refrigerate: Place leftover berry galette into an airtight container and refrigerate for up to 3 days.

-Chill: You can eat it chilled or allow it to come to room temperature.
-This Berry Galette is best served at room temperature or slightly chilled.
+- Chill: You can eat mixed berry galette chilled or allow it to come to room temperature.
+Serving suggestions: It is best served at room temperature or slightly chilled.

 Used blackberries only for a blackberry galette and cornstarch